Learn how to engage and inform decision-makers

 ||Group Discount: For any group or organization that sponsors the participation of four or more individuals, the registration rate will be reduced by $30/participant in the group.
 Please contact email@example.com for details.|

-Sorry, this program is now full and registration is closed.
-AIBS will offer this course again in 2017.
+AIBS will offer this course again in 2020.
 Please provide your contact information and we will alert you before the next program is announced.